SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/system-requirements.md

 ### IMAP

-* Port 143 or 993 (SSL) must be open between the Sales & Marketing web server and the mail server
+* Port 143 or 993 (SSL) must be opened between the Sales & Marketing web server and the mail server

 ### SMTP

-* Port 25 or 465 (SSL) must be open between the Sales & Marketing web server and the mail server
+* Port 25 or 465 (SSL) must be opened between the Sales & Marketing web server and the mail server

 ### Requisites

-* **Microsoft .NET v 4.8 from 8.5 R05 and 9**
+* **Microsoft .NET v 4.8 from SuperOffice 8.5 R05 and 9**
-* Microsoft .NET v 4.7.1 from 8.3 R04
+* Microsoft .NET v 4.7.1 from SuperOffice 8.3 R04
 * Microsoft .NET v 4.5.1 (as a web download)
 * Windows communication foundation (on both the server running Sales & Marketing web and the server running NetServer web services)
 * Local administrator rights (installation)